What is deprecation?

 - Deprecations apply to all public APIs, classes, and files.

 - Removal of a function, class, or file may only be considered after a minimum of 4 major releases since the deprecation.
+Example: anything deprecated in 3.2 means that it will be removed in 3.6

 - All deprecations should emit debugging notices where possible